-Until recently, if you were looking for the best radar detector under $300, the Escort Passport 8500 X50 was it.
-But production ended and the torch was passed to the Passport X70.
+Until recent years, if you were looking for the best radar detector under $300, the Escort Passport 8500 X50 was it.
+But production ended and the torch was passed to the Escort Passport X80.

-Once the range-topping Escort, the Passport 8500 X50 later was slotted into the midrange of the lineup.
-It lacked the GPS technology of its upmarket siblings, the Escort iX, Max2 and Max 360, but for those not pestered by red light cameras and willing to tolerate a few more false alarms, this one could do the job admirably.
+Once the range-topping Escort, the Passport 8500 X50 slotted into the midrange of the lineup.
+The lower price meant fewer features.
+For example, it lacked the GPS technology of its upmarket siblings, the Escort iX and Escort Max 360.

-Among the more useful menu items is a trio of city modes.
-City reduces sensitivity to combat urban false alarms.
-If that proves insufficient, City LoX further cuts sensitivity.
-And for microwave-saturated regions that prove resistant to those measures, City NoX cuts X-band entirely.
+Among the more useful menu items was a trio of city modes.
+City reduced sensitivity to combat urban false alarms.

 To check performance, we tested the Escort 8500 X50 and a BEL (Beltronics) Pro 300.
 The two use the same platform and under the skin, they're identical.
-In theory, the pair should perform identically as well.
-And to no one's great surprise, we confirmed that the Escort 8500 X50 and the BEL Pro 300 were a match.
+To no one's great surprise, the Escort 8500 X50 and the BEL Pro 300 delivered the same performance.